varnish/Varnish-Book/varnish_book.rst

    Counters also provide feedback to Varnish developers on how Varnish works in production environments.
    This feedback in turn allows Varnish to be developed according to its real usage.
+   Issue ``varnishstat -1`` to list all counters with their current values.

    .. tip::
       Remember that Varnish provides many reference manuals.